-- a.
-Applicants must be U.S. citizens, permanent residents of the United States, or non-U.S. citizen students with a valid visa. - b.
+- b.
 Applicants must be enrolled full-time at any NSHE institution during the time they are conducting their research.
-For the purposes of this scholarship, full-time during summer is a minimum of 1-3 credits. - c.
-A grade point average of 3.0 is recommended on the applicant's most recent transcript. - d.
+For the purposes of this scholarship, full-time during the academic year is a minimum of 12 credits. - c.
+A grade point average of 3.0 is recommended on the applicant's most recent transcript.
+Applicants with less than a 3.0 must have a letter of support from the mentor specifically describing the student's readiness for a research experience. - d.
 UROP student research must be supervised by a NSHE faculty mentor. - e.
 UROP awardees must maintain their undergraduate status throughout the entire program. - f.
 Students having received a UROP scholarship under the current NSF EPSCoR Track 1 award are NOT eligible to apply.

 Women and members of underrepresented groups are especially encouraged to apply.
-NSF defines underrepresented groups as Alaska Natives, Native Americans, Blacks or African Americans, Hispanics, Native Hawaiians and other Pacific Islanders, and Persons with Disabilities.
+NSF defines underrepresented groups as Alaska Natives, Native Americans, African Americans, Hispanics, Native Hawaiians and other Pacific Islanders, and Persons with Disabilities.
 Applicants who are first generation college-going (neither parent graduated from college) and/or geographically isolated (separated by geographic barriers or distance) are also of special interest.